-The program is designed for those who wish to acquire advanced knowledge and skills in the comprehensive management of patients with epilepsy and its related disorders.
-During the one-year fellowship you will become proficient in:
+The Epilepsy Fellowship at Mayo Clinic's campus in Rochester, Minnesota, provides advanced training in epilepsy and electroencephalography (EEG).
+This one-year fellowship is designed for those who wish to acquire advanced knowledge and skills in the comprehensive management of people with epilepsy and related disorders.

-- Managing patients in an epilepsy clinic.
+- Managing patients in an epilepsy clinic

-- Performing surgical and presurgical intracranial electrode recordings.
+- Performing surgical and pre-surgical intracranial electrode recordings

-- Conducting clinical research.
+- Conducting clinical research

-- Teaching other residents and fellows.
+- Teaching residents and fellows

 The fellowship includes extensive experience in adult and pediatric epilepsy.
 The amount of time spent in pediatric and adult activities is adjusted depending on the fellow's individual goals and neurology training background.